-- 45.1.
-In IBA Elite Men's Competitions, headguards are not allowed. - 45.1.1.
-If a Boxer is not wearing headguards and has hair that reaches below the neckline, a hair net or any other item must be worn to control the hair. - 45.1.1.1.
-The Seconds have to ensure that the hair is secured appropriately. - 45.2.
-In all Competitions, except Elite Men Competitions, a Boxer must wear a red or a blue headguard, as per the respective Boxer's corner. - 45.3.
-Long hair should not limit a Boxer's vision and should be appropriately tied. - 45.4.
-There is no restriction on hair length. - 45.5.
-A Boxer must put on a headguard only after entering the ring. - 45.6.
+- 46.1.
+In IBA Elite Men's and Women's Competitions, headguards are not allowed. - 46.1.1.
+If a Boxer is not wearing headguards and has hair that reaches below the neckline, a hair net or any other item must be worn to control the hair.
+The Seconds have to ensure that the hair is secured appropriately. - 46.1.2.
+As a transitional measure, Women will use headguards in Elite Competition until 1 June 2024, therefore allowing a 3-month timeframe period whereby the change of conditions can be managed within the training environment.
+For all IBA Competitions effective prior to the commensurate date of 1 June 2024, headguards are to be worn accordingly.
+As noted above in the first line of this paragraph, and to reiterate, the obligation for Women not to wear headguards will be fully implemented with effect from 1 June 2024. - 46.2.
+In all other Competitions, a Boxer must wear a red or a blue headguard, as per the respective Boxer's corner. - 46.3.
+Long hair should not limit a Boxer's vision and should be appropriately tied. - 46.4.
+There is no restriction on hair length.

+- 46.5.
+A Boxer must put on a headquard only after entering the ring. - 46.6.
 A headguard must be taken off immediately after the Bout is over and before the decision is announced.
-Hair net or any other item worn to control the hair can be kept. - 45.7.
-All headguards must be cleaned using ten percent (10%) Sodium Hypochlorite before they are used again. - 45.8.
-Headguard Specifications - 45.8.1.
-A headguard must weigh a maximum of four hundred fifty (450) grams (approx. 16 oz). - 45.8.2.
-In IBA Competitions, headguards should come in four (4) mandatory sizes (S=Small, M=Medium, L=Large, XL Extra Large).

-- 45.8.3.
-Only a headguard with Velcro closing systems is approved for all IBA Competitions. - 45.8.4.
-The measurements of the headguard must respect the dimension as described in Appendix 12 of these rules. - 45.8.5.
-The padding of the headguards must respect a minimum thickness of 2-3 cm. - 45.8.6.
-The leather portion of the headguard must be made of high-quality leather such as: - 45.8.6.1.
-Cowhide leather - 45.8.6.2.
-Grade A leather - 45.8.6.3.
-Others of equivalent quality subject to IBA's approval. - 45.8.7.
-The Competition identification or the manufacturer logo may be printed and may be displayed at the following positioning and measurements: - 45.8.7.1.
-Maximum 50 (fifty) cm on the front part of the headguard. - 45.8.8.
-The official manufacturer's logo may be printed and may be displayed at the following positioning and measurements: - 45.8.8.1.
-Maximum 40 (forty) cm on the back part of the headguard. - 45.8.9.
-Any other form of advertising is prohibited such as and non-limited to figurative logo, design mark, script, manufacturer name, etc. - 45.8.10.
-The IBA mark must be placed on the inside part of the headguard. - 45.8.11.
+Hair net or any other item worn to control the hair can be kept. - 46.7.
+All headguards must be cleaned using ten percent (10%) Sodium Hypochlorite before they are used again. - 46.8.
+Headguard Specifications - 46.8.1.
+A headguard must weigh a maximum of four hundred fifty (450) grams (approx. 16 oz). - 46.8.2.
+In IBA Competitions, headguards should come in four (4) mandatory sizes (S=Small, M=Medium, L=Large, XL Extra Large). - 46.8.3.
+Only a headguard with Velcro closing systems is approved for all IBA Competitions. - 46.8.4.
+The measurements of the headguard must respect the dimension as described in Appendix 12 of these rules. - 46.8.5.
+The padding of the headguards must respect a minimum thickness of 2-3 cm. - 46.8.6.
+The leather portion of the headguard must be made of high-quality leather such as: - 46.8.6.1.
+Cowhide leather - 46.8.6.2.
+Grade A leather - 46.8.6.3.
+Others of equivalent quality subject to IBA's approval. - 46.8.7.
+The Competition identification or the manufacturer logo may be printed and may be displayed at the following positioning and measurements: - 46.8.7.1.
+Maximum 50 (fifty) cm2 on the front part of the headguard. - 46.8.8.
+The official manufacturer's logo may be printed and may be displayed at the following positioning and measurements: - 46.8.8.1.
+Maximum 40 (forty) cm2 on the back part of the headguard. - 46.8.9.
+Any other form of advertising is prohibited such as and non-limited to figurative logo, design mark, script, manufacturer name, etc. - 46.8.10.
+The IBA mark must be placed on the inside part of the headguard. - 46.8.11.
 Detailed headguard specifications can be found in in Appendix 12 of these rules.

-46. BANDAGES, PROFESSIONAL HANDWRAPS, REUSABLE HANDWRAPS AND OTHER EQUIPMENT
+47. BANDAGES, PROFESSIONAL HANDWRAPS, REUSABLE HANDWRAPS AND OTHER EQUIPMENT